alinmear/docker-conanexiles/README.md

 The Master-Server is taking care about the binaries, more precisley keeping it up to date.
 If there is a new update, the master server will notify the Slave-Servers for shutting down to make the update.
 Afterwards the master informs the Slave-Servers to spin up again.

-*NOTE*: The should always be only 1 Master-Server-Instance, otherwise it could break your setup, if two master server are updating at the same time.
+**NOTE**: The should always be only 1 Master-Server-Instance, otherwise it could break your setup, if two master server are updating at the same time.

-!!
-STANDARD-Behaviour: The Docker Image itself sets der master-server value to 1, which means that each server is a master server.
+!! **STANDARD-Behavior**: The Docker Image itself sets der master-server value to 1, which means that each server is a master server.
 For a multi instance setup you have to explicit set CONANEXILES_MASTERSERVER=0.
 You also have to specify the CONANEXILES_INSTANCENAME, otherwise your instances would write changes into the same db --> kaboom.

 ENV-VARS to Setup: